Dallas Assault Lawyer

 Facing Assault Charges?
 Contact a Texas Assault Defense Attorney.

-If you are facing an assault charge, call the Law Office of Patrick J. McLain, PLLC at (214) 238-9844.
-McLain and his team of Dallas assault charge defense lawyers know how to fight allegations of violence like assault, aggravated assault, assault with a deadly weapon, intoxication assault, and many other related charges.
+If you are facing an assault charge, call the Law Office of Patrick J. McLain, PLLC at (214) 238-9392.
+McLain and his team of Dallas assault lawyers know how to fight allegations of violence like assault, aggravated assault, assault with a deadly weapon, intoxication assault, and many other related charges.